Transport in Kazakhstan: Astana

 The metro line had been a long time coming and the project was abandoned at one point in 2013, but an agreement was signed on 7 May 2015 for the project to go ahead.

 Oskemen

-In Oskemen, a tram system was operated until 2018.
-Opened between 1959 and 1978, the tram was a popular form of transport in Oskemen/Ust-Kamenogorsk.
-At its peak, it had six routes, but in the end it had four routes in operation.
+In Oskemen, there is a tram system with 3 operating lines.
+It was temporarily closed in 2018, but has since been reopened.
+Opened between 1959 and 1978, the tram is a popular form of transport in Oskemen.
+At its peak, it had six routes, but in 2018 it had four routes in operation.
 It had a fleet of 50 working tram cars.